neverland23/NovaPay/EMAIL_VERIFICATION_GUIDE.md

 ## Overview

-This guide explains how the email verification flow works in NovaPay and how to configure it.
+This guide explains how the email verification flow works in NovaPays and how to configure it.

 ## ✅ What Has Been Implemented